 That’s When I Fell in Love with Food

 Forget the health benefits.
 Forget the fact that this lifestyle can literally save lives.
 Forget that it’s better for the environment and reduces animal cruelty.
 I love this diet because I’m able to cook the best food of my life.

-You can get started by browsing the Recipe Archive for dozens of delicious recipes that are easy to make.
-Also, I could encourage you to download my free manifesto that describes this diet in more detail:
+You can get started by browsing the Recipe Archive for over 275 delicious recipes that are easy to make.
+Also, I would encourage you to download my free manifesto that describes this diet in more detail.

-For a more detailed look at the problems with our current food system and how The One Ingredient Diet can help get your health back on track, download my free manifesto.
-It includes a full description of the diet, sample menu plans, and more:
+For a more detailed look at the challenges of our current food system and how the One Ingredient Diet can help get your health back on track, download my One Ingredient Manifesto, 80-recipe cookbook, and sample meal plans to kickstart your health journey – absolutely free: